bazelbuild/bazel/site/en/extending/platforms.md

 command-line flags:

 *  `--host_platform` - defaults to `@local_config_platform//:host`
-   *  `@local_config_platform` is a repository rule that detects the host OS and CPU and writes the platform target.
+   *  `@local_config_platform` is a repo backed by a repo rule that detects the host OS and CPU and writes the platform target.
    *  It also creates `@local_config_platform//:constraints.bzl`, which exposes an array called `HOST_CONSTRAINTS`, which can be used in other BUILD and Starlark files.